QuentinRougemont/genome_annotation/README.md

 ./master.sh 2>&1 |tee log
 ```

-this script should handle automatically the different use cases (annotation only, annotation and plot, etc):
+this script should handle automatically the different **use cases**

+Use case will be infered from the config file automatically.
+These can be:
+ * annotation only
+ * annotation, synteny, arrangement and Ds inference
+ * synteny, arrangement and Ds inference

 for more details run: